Every Breath You Take: Recording

 The demo of the song was recorded in an eight-track suite in North London's Utopia studios and featured Sting singing over a Hammond organ.
 A few months later, he presented the song to the other band members when they reconvened at George Martin's AIR Studios in Montserrat to work on the Synchronicity album.
 The band initially tried the song in a variety of different styles and arrangements, such as reggae.

 While recording, guitarist Andy Summers came up with a guitar part inspired by the Hungarian composer Béla Bartók that would later become a trademark lick, and played it straight through in one take.
 He was asked to put guitar onto a simple backing track of bass guitar, drums, and a single vocal, with Sting offering no directive beyond "make it your own".
 Summers remembered:

 This was a difficult one to get, because Sting wrote a very good song, but there was no guitar on it.
 He had this Hammond organ thing that sounded like Billy Preston.
 It certainly didn't sound like the Police, with that big, rolling synthesizer part.
 We spent about six weeks recording just the snare drums and the bass.
 It was a simple, classic chord sequence, but we couldn't agree how to do it.
-I'd been making an album with Robert Fripp, and I was kind of experimenting with playing Bartok violin duets and had worked up a new riff.
+I'd been making an album with Robert Fripp, and I was kind of experimenting with playing Bartók violin duets and had worked up a new riff.
 When Sting said 'go and make it your own', I went and stuck that lick on it, and immediately we knew we had something special.